Bulmershe College

 Bulmershe College was an education institution in the Reading suburb of Woodley, in the English county of Berkshire.

-Historically, Bulmershe has been the name of a manor and of two quite distinct country houses, one of which still stands but is now known as Bulmershe Manor.

 Bulmershe College opened for teaching in 1964 but merged with the University of Reading in 1989 to create the Bulmershe Court campus.
+Following the closure of this campus in 2012, the educational buildings on the site have now been demolished, and the site is now a residential development.

+The college was built on the site of Woodley House, also known as Bulmershe Court, which was demolished in 1962 to make way for the college, and gave its name to the later university campus.
+This is a separate site from the Grade II* listed Bulmershe Manor, also known as Old Bulmershe Court, which still stands some way to the north east.

 History

 Origins

 Bulmershe first appears in existing records in the 12th century as a place in the parish of Sonning.
 The first reference to it as a manor was in 1447 when it was granted to Reading Abbey.
 After the Dissolution of the Monasteries, the land was acquired by the poet William Gray.
 He probably built the first house here, the remains of which may be the basis of the present Bulmershe Manor.

 William Gray's wife, Agnes, was the widow of Robert Blagrave, a merchant of London and Reading and their son, John was Gray's heir.
 Through this the Blagrave family came to own Bulmershe Court, although both John Blagrave the mathematician and Daniel Blagrave the regicide resided at the family's other residence, at Southcote House in what is now the Reading suburb of Southcote.

 The main branch of the Blagrave family died out in 1789, and the estate was sold to Henry Addington, then Speaker of the House of Commons.
 At the same time he purchased the adjoining Woodley House, which had been built some seven years earlier.

 Addington preferred to live in the more modern structure, and in time the name Bulmershe Court transferred over to that building.
 The earlier Bulmershe Court became known as Old Bulmershe Court.
 For a time it fell into disrepair, but was restored in the 1920s and renamed Bulmershe Manor.
 Bulmershe Manor is a Grade II* listed building.